 All permittees listed in this annual report are participating members in the Jefferson County Stormwater Quality Coalition and are responsible for the implementation of the programs as indicated in the "MS4 Responsibilities" section of the SWMP.
 Some of the activities are being conducted as a group, such as the development of public education materials, guidance documents, standard operating procedures, and SWMP meetings.
+Information included in this report for public education materials is combined data for all members of the coalition.

 2.a.
-Is the permittee part of a group sharing a SV VMP with other entities?
-Yes X No 2.b.
-If "yes," is this a system-wide annual report permittees?
-N/A including information for all Yes No I. Construction Activities 1.
-The number of construction activities that occurre MS4 (Large and Small Site Notices submitted by 0 2a.
-Does the permittee utilize the optional seventh I MCM related to construction?
+Is the permittee part of a group sharing a SW YesX No /MP with other entities?
+2.b.
+If "yes," is this a system-wide annual report i permittees?
+N/A Yes No ncluding information for all I. Construction Activities The number of construction activities that occurre MS4 (Large and Small Site Notices submitted by a ed in the jurisdictional area of the construction site operators): 3 2a.
+Does the permittee utilize the optional seventh N 1CM related to construction?
 Yes X No 2b.
-If "yes," then provide the following information f for this permit year: The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal N/A
+If "yes," then provide the following information for or this permit year: The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal construction projects N/A